vdhamer/Photo-Club-Hub/.github/README.md

 It thus provides a permanent online exposition or gallery with selected work of these photographers.

 Version 1 of the app only supported a _single_ photo club in Waalre, a smallish town in the Netherlands.
-Version 2 enables support for _multiple_ photo clubs.
+Version 2 added support for _multiple_ photo clubs.
 This allows viewers to see images from multiple clubs within a single app.
-It also provides a degree of standardization, thus sparing the user from having to find each club's website, discovering how to navigate within each unique site and how to browse the images.
+It also provides a degree of uniformity, thus sparing the user from having to find each club's website, discovering how to navigate within each site and how to browse through the individual images.
 Starting in version 2 the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.

-To achieve this, the app fetches software-readable lists of photo clubs, their members and their curated images from online servers.
+To achieve this, the app retrieves software-readable lists of photo clubs, their lists of members and their curated images from one or more servers.
-This ensures that photo clubs, club members and member images can be added or removed without waiting for a new software release.
+This ensures that photo clubs, club members and member images can be added or chanaged without requiring a new release of the app.

-See the [Architecture](#the-app-architecture) section for how this information is distributed and managed.
+See the [Architecture](#the-app-architecture) section for how this information is structured and distributed.
 Help in the form of coding, testing and suggestions is highly appreciated.
 See the [section](#contributing) on contributing below.

 </details>